Buy Aciclovir Online

 What is Herpes?

 Herpes is the name given to a family of viral infectious diseases.
 The most common virus within this family is Herpes Simplex Virus (HSV), the cause of oral herpes and genital herpes.
 Symptoms of these infections include itching, soreness, tingling, and red bumps which develop into painful crusty sores.
 Whilst the first outbreak is generally most severe, recurring outbreaks may still occur as the virus lies dormant in the body for life.
 Whilst there is no cure for the condition, the anti-viral medications aciclovir and valaciclovir may be used to treat genital herpes outbreaks, or even be taken regularly to reduce the frequency of outbreaks.
-Read more here.
+Read more about Herpes here.

 Living with Herpes